-How Buy Now, Pay Later can help your ecommerce store
+How Buy Now, Pay Later Can Help Your Ecommerce Store

 Short answer: The service is going to help you make a whole lot more money. 🤑

-Like we mentioned above, we are all about creating frictionless buying experiences, and you won’t see us holding our noses up to any tool or service that bolster your merchant’s arsenals of experience tactics.
+Like we mentioned above, we are all about creating frictionless buying experiences, and you won’t see us holding our noses up to any tool or service that bolsters your merchant’s arsenals of experience tactics.

 For any online retailer, abandoned carts are the enemy.
 Adding an item to the cart is easy, but once a customer checks on their cart and sees the final price tag, many leave the site without purchasing anything.
 According to PYMNTS, mobile ecommerce shopping cart abandonment is 86%.
-According to Swedish-based BNPL firm Klarna, their service helped drop cart abandonment by 30%, which could effectively double some retailer’s profits.
+According to Swedish-based BNPL firm Klarna, their service helped drop cart abandonment by 30%, which could effectively double some retailers’ profits.

 Finally, using BNPL solutions usually results in more satisfied customers who return to shop again.
 Klarna and Affirm both report 20% increase in return shoppers while Zip reports 80% increase in repurchase rate.

 It should also be mentioned that many modern retailers including DSW, Sephora, and American Eagle all offer installment payment services in-store as well.
-Which means that if you also operate a brick-and-mortar storefront, adding BNPL to your store could help increase in-person sales, too.
+This means that if you also operate a brick-and-mortar storefront, adding BNPL to your store could help increase in-person sales, too.